 Figure 2 shows the average GPPOI by buyer country disaggregated into the GPPOI scores by each market.
-Finland, France and the United Kingdom score highest in the index, whereas Cyprus, Lithuania and Romania score the lowest overall GPPOI.
-Similarly, there are significant differences in the average GPPOI by market by country, indicating distinct areas of opportunity across Europe.
+Finland, France and the United Kingdom score highest in the index, whereas Cyprus, Colombia and the US score the lowest overall GPPOI.
+It is important to note, however, that given its large size by number of localities, the US' indicator is slightly skewed.
+There are significant differences in the average GPPOI by market by country, indicating distinct areas of opportunity across Europe and beyond.
 This reflects the general patterns seen in Table 5, which shows how medical equipment and pharmaceutical products have the lowest openness scores whereas social work and road construction have the highest.
 Figure 3 displays the same but for the largest locality (by total contract value in selected markets) in each of the countries considered in this paper.

-FIGURE 2: AVERAGE GPPOI SCORE BY COUNTRY AND MARKET (EU AND EFTA)
+FIGURE 2: AVERAGE GPPOI SCORE BY COUNTRY AND INDICATOR

-FIGURE 3: AVERAGE GPPOI SCORE BY LARGEST MARKET (US BY STATE)
+FIGURE 3.1: AVERAGE GPPOI SCORE BY LARGEST LOCAL MARKET (EXCLUDING US)